9 Create Beautiful Presentations with R Markdown

 ---

-If we scroll to the next slide with the right arrow key, we’ll see content that looks familiar.
-Figure 9.4 shows this slide, which has the same text and a cut-off version of the histogram we made in Chapter 7.
+If you scroll to the next slide with the right arrow key, you should see familiar content.
+Figure 8.2 shows the second slide, which has the same text as the report from Chapter 6 and a cut-off version of its histogram.

-2. We need to make a few tweaks to make our content fit on our slides.
-When we’re working in an R Markdown document that will be knitted to Word, its length doesn’t matter because reports can be one page or 100 pages.
-Working with xaringan, however, we need to think about how much content will fit on one slide.
-Our cut-off histogram shows us what happens without doing this.
-Let’s fix it.
+Although the syntax for making slides with xaringan is nearly identical to that used to make reports with R Markdown, you need to make a few tweaks so that the content can fit on the slides.
+When you’re working in a document that will be knitted to Word, its length doesn’t matter, because reports can have 1 page or 100 pages.
+Working with xaringan, however, requires you to consider how much content can fit on a single slide.
+The cut-off histogram demonstrates what happens if you don’t.
+You’ll fix it next.

-Let’s make our histogram fully visible by putting it on its own slide.
-To make a new slide, we add three dashes at any point in our R Markdown document.
-I’ve copied the relevant portion of the document and added these dashes.
+You’ll make this histogram fully visible by putting it in its own slide.
+To make a new slide, add three dashes (---) where you’d like it to begin.
+I’ve added them before the histogram code:

 ---